 - Talk to a car accident lawyer.
 A free consultation costs nothing and can give you a clear picture of what your claim is worth and what options are available.

-For more detailed guidance on specific accident types, see our guides on what to do after a truck accident and distracted driving accidents.
+For more detailed guidance on specific accident types, see our guides on what to do after a truck accident and distracted driving accidents, rear-end collisions, and rollover accidents.

 Choosing a lawyer after a car accident is a personal decision.
 Here is what sets this firm apart: